-outputs the names of the outputs the function was expected to return
+outputs the names of the outputs the function was expected to return provides the names eventually the graph needed from the operation; a subset of the above, and not always what has been declared in the operation.

-- provides the names eventually the graph needed from the operation; a subset of the above, and not always what has been declared in the operation. - results the values dict, if any; it maybe a zip of the provides with the actual returned values of the function, ot the raw results. - executed' a set with the operation nodes & instructions executed till the error happened.
+fn\results the raw results of the operation's fuction, if any op\results the results, always a dictionary, as matched with operation's provides executed' a set with the operation nodes & instructions executed till the error happened.